Interdisciplinary Research Initiative

 Join an upcoming Convergence Sciences Town Hall to find out more about the initiative and identify potential convergent research opportunities.

 Teams from the awarded Interdisciplinary Research Initiative proposals will give 10-minute presentations featuring their projects at 3 p.m., Friday, Oct.
 23.

 In order to focus the scope for grant funding, the Interdisciplinary Research Initiative has funded four projects aligning to one of three main themes, plus a "wildcard" that is not associated with the main themes.
 Successful proposals have been funded for three years, with a budget not to exceed $100,000 per year.
 The themes are:

 Successful proposals identified a societal problem or challenge within one of these themes that could be effectively addressed by combining and integrating efforts of researchers from different disciplines.
 The proposals did not simply envision individual researchers attacking isolated aspects of the problem, but rather groups of researchers bringing their individual expertise to a concerted effort.
 A valuable outcome of the group approach envisioned is the teaming up of experienced researchers with emerging researchers, and researchers from disciplines traditionally focused on external funding with those less so.
 Such group profiles were particularly encouraged.

 In order to receive full consideration, proposals had to address the following points:

-Need for a convergence research cluster
+Need for an interdisciplinary research cluster

 The proposal should provide a compelling argument as to why the problem being addressed requires or will greatly benefit from an integrated collaborative effort from investigators in different disciplines and how the features of the proposal will facilitate that effort in a way that more traditional approaches would not.